IAFPD Diploma in Psychological Coaching

 The programme is suitable for coaches, managers, supervisors, HR staff, trainers, psychologists, counsellors, ministers, nurses and other professionals.

-Selection is a threefold process which may include: application form, reference from a professional who knows the applicant and their work, and may include a personal interview with a course tutor to ascertain suitability for the course.
+Selection is a threefold process which may include: application form, reference from a professional who knows the applicant and their work, and may include a personal interview with a course tutor to ascertain suitability for the programme.
 The potential attributes looked for in the selection process are evidence of: the ability to reflect upon life experience and use it to enhance self-awareness and maturity; the ability to form a coaching relationship; the ability to build upon self-criticism; the capacity to cope with the emotional, intellectual and practical demands of the course and of providing coaching.
 The programme is not an opportunity to work out personal issues which may need the support of personal coaching or counselling but a commitment to self-disclosure in relation to course learning and personal awareness will be expected.

 • Three reports of completed coaching with three different coachees (500-750 words each)